wookdev/munged-org/rofl/sinking-feeling.md

 /usr/bin), run it, and hey presto, it would all be plain sailing from there.
-By yet another miracle of good fortune, the terminal from which the damage had been done was still su'd to root (su is in /bin, remember?), so at least we stood a chance of all this working.</p>
+By yet another miracle of good fortune, the terminal from which the damage had been done was still su'd to root (su is in /bin, remember?), so at least we stood a chance of all this working.

 Off we set on our merry way, and within only an hour we had managed to concoct the dozen or so lines of assembler to create /etc. The stripped binary was only 76 bytes long, so we converted it to hex (slightly more readable than the output of uuencode), and typed it in using my editor.
-If any of you ever have the same problem, here's the hex for future reference:</p>
+If any of you ever have the same problem, here's the hex for future reference:

     070100002c000000000000000000000000000000000000000000000000000000
     0000dd8fff010000dd8f27000000fb02ef07000000fb01ef070000000000bc8f